Veliko Tarnovo: Sport

 The Vasil Levski Palace of Culture and Sports is the biggest sports hall in Veliko Tarnovo.
 The hall was completed on 15 November 1985.
 The hall has 1600 seats and courts for basketball and volleyball.

-The sport is also represented by volleyball teams - Tsarevets 19, archery, compound and crossbow - club "Etar-78", climbing, mountaineering and extreme sports - "Tsarevets", handball - "Etar-64", basketball - " Etar-49 ", ice hockey -" Etro-92 "and chess -" Tsarevets ",volleyball - Tsarevets 1919.
+The sport is also represented by volleyball teams - Tsarevets 19, archery, compound and crossbow - club "Etar-78"(known by their excellent skills of activity and precision into shooting, climbing, mountaineering and extreme sports - "Tsarevets", handball - "Etar-64", basketball - " Etar-49 ", ice hockey -" Etro-92 "and chess -" Tsarevets ",volleyball - Tsarevets 1919.